kurtkanaskie/product-recommendations-v1/README.md

 This demo shows how to bild a smart API that predicts customer propensity to buy using an Apigee X proxy, BigQuery ML and Cloud Spanner.

-BigQuery contains a sample dataset for the complete Product Catalog IDs and a number of simulated users.
+BigQuery contains a sample dataset for the complete Product Catalog Ids and a number of simulated users.
 It uses Machine Learning to predict their propensity to buy based on the time the user spends on an item, termed the "predicted session duration confidence".

 Cloud Spanner holds a small Product Catalog with rich content, such as descriptions and image references.

-Apigee exposes an API that proxies to BigQuery to get the product IDs and the "predicted session duration confidence" for a particular user and then makes a callout to Spanner to get the rich product content.
+Apigee exposes an API that proxies to BigQuery to get the product Ids and the "predicted session duration confidence" for a particular user and then makes a callout to Spanner to get the rich product content.
 The proxy then uses that to create the priority sorted result that is sent in the response.

 ### Architecture Diagram
 ![Architecture Diagram](product-recommendations-v1.png)

 Step Descriptions:
-1. Client request to GET /v1/recommendations/products
+1. Client request to GET /v1/recommendations/products with API Key and User Id.
-2. Apigee extracts user ID from request header and creates a SQL query using Assign Message policy that is sent to BigQuery.
+2. Apigee extracts user Id from request header and creates a SQL query using Assign Message policy that is sent to BigQuery.
 3. Apigee extracts the response from BigQuery and first creates a Spanner session via Service Callout policy,
 4. Then creates a SQL query for Spanner using another Service Callout policy to get the ordered response based on the BigQuery prepensity rating returned from BigQuery.
 5. Finally, Apigee formats the response using JavaScript to match the response definition from the Open API Specification.